top of page

 - quote by Her Majesty Queen Liliʻuokalani 1898

 As a safeguard for the throne to prevent anarchy - should the reigning dynastic line of succession come to an end and upon failing to name an heir to the throne or if the throne should become vacant, Article 22 states that the Legislative Assembly, shall then elect by ballot some native aliʻi of the Kingdom as successor to the throne.
-The Legislative Assembly calls upon the royal candidates of the highest ranking native aliʻi from the list of Eligible Rulers submitted by King Kamehameha III.
-The list of the highest ranking native aliʻi to be rulers was never expanded officially after King Kamehameha III by any sovereign, including King Kalākaua - Regarding the Board of Genealogy of Hawaiian Chiefs; Those who submitted their genealogy to be examined by board were not Eligible Rulers.
-The board's duties were to revise, correct and record the genealogy of Hawaiian chiefs, meles and tabus.
+The Legislative Assembly calls upon the royal candidates of the highest ranking native aliʻi from the list of Eligible Rulers who were made pre-emptive to the Throne by King Kamehameha III.
+The list of the highest ranking native aliʻi to be rulers was never expanded officially after King Kamehameha III by any sovereign, including King Kalākaua.
+Regarding the Board of Genealogy of Hawaiian Chiefs; Those who submitted their genealogy to be examined by board were not Eligible Rulers nor were they made Pre-emptive to the Throne.
+The board's duties were to revise, correct and record the genealogy of Hawaiian chiefs, meles and tabus to be used as a reference.
 The Act to create the Board of Genealogy was also later appealed and the board was disbanded in 1887 by His Majesty King Kalākaua.

 King Kalākaua's successor was his sister, Liliʻuokalani, however, Queen Liliʻuokalani failed to secure a legal heir to the throne after Princess Kaʻiulani who died in 1899.
 The queen dies later in 1917 under an illegal occupation, ending the dynastic line of succession and leaving the throne vacant.
 In 1917, Queen Liliʻuokalani's cousin, the High Chiefess Princess Elizabeth Kekaʻaniau Laʻanui is now the hereditary head of this royal house and the only highest ranking ali`i alive on the list of Eligible Rulers provided for the Legislative Assembly for Article 22.
 Given the fact of the overthrow and that the Legislative Assembly is in abeyance, the head of the royal house and preemptive to the throne, High Chiefess Elizabeth Kekaʻaniau, by the Grace of God has the legal natural right under international law to continue the Fons Honorum to preserve sovereignty, the royal family and the Hawaiian Kingdom.